There are a range of facilities, equipment, training and inductions available to affiliated researchers.

 All HMRI Building occupants are required to complete a Building Induction which covers important information about working safely at HMRI.
 Staff security access cards are linked to inductions, and are programmed according to the internal access requirements of each individual.

 There are a range of bookable spaces at HMRI that are available to HMRI affiliated researchers.
+Please note that room capacity has been limited due to COVID-19.
 These include:

-- Cameron and Moss Meeting Rooms (capacity up to 40 depending on set-up requirements)
+- Cameron and Moss Meeting Rooms (capacity 14)

 How to make a room booking at the HMRI Building